texstudio-org/texstudio/utilities/manual/source/editing.md

 The code is placed inside a `figure` environment with the given position suggestions.

-By pressing the \"Save as default\" button the current settings (except file, caption and label) are stored and will hence be used as default when you open the wizard.
+By pressing the "Save as default" button the current settings (except file, caption and label) are stored and will hence be used as default when you open the wizard.